ansible/workshops/exercises/ansible_security/1.4-qradar/README.md

 As you can see, the playbook denotes a change: the rule was changed.
 Run the playbook again - it does not report a change anymore, since the rule is now already disabled.

-## Step 4.6 - Verfiy changes in UI
+## Step 4.6 - Verify changes in UI

 To verify that Ansible indeed changed something, we go back to the UI of QRadar.
 Open the QRadar IP in your web browser.
 Click on the **Offenses** tab, and from there on the left side click on **Rules**.
 The long list of rules is displayed.
 In the search bar on top of this list, enter the following search term: `DDoS`
 Hit enter to filter the list, so that it only shows rules which are related to DDOS.
 At the end, note the rule regarding potential DDOS attacks, and check the state in the **Enabled** column: it is set to **False**!